 - It is broken.

-- It has been treated with a root canal.
+- It has undergone a root canal.

-Also avoid foods and beverages that could stain your teeth.
+You should also take extra care not to damage the crown, as some seemingly harmless habits could chip or crack the porcelain, including chewing on ice, biting your nails, and using your teeth to open packages.
+Also, avoid foods and beverages that could stain your teeth like coffee, tea, and red wine.
+Tobacco products can also stain teeth.
 Although porcelain does not stain easily, the adjacent teeth can become discolored, making the crown stand out.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.